ankane/jetpack/README.md

 ## Source Control

-Be sure to commit all files Jetpack generates to source control, except for the `packrat/lib*/` directories.
+Be sure to commit the files Jetpack generates to source control.

 ## Deployment